n1k0/nicolas.perriault.net/pages/code/2013/functional-javascript-for-crawling-the-web.md

     };

-This one is a bit complicated; it basically takes all functions passed as arguments, reverses the order and returns a function capable of processing them sequencially, passing to each the result of the previous execution:
+This one is a bit complicated; it basically takes all functions passed as arguments and returns a new function capable of processing them sequencially, passing to each the result of the previous execution:

     const squarePlus2 = sequence(x => 2 + x, x => x * x);
     squarePlus2(4) // 4 * 4 + 2 => 18 // Aspirine is in the bathroom